QUARK-framework/QUARK/README.md

 QUARK supports various applications (e.g., TSP, MaxSAT or PVC), different solvers (e.g. Annealing) and different quantum devices (e.g., D-Wave, IonQ), and simulators.
 It is designed to be easily extendable in all of its components (Applications, Mappings, Solvers and Devices).

-> __Disclaimer:__ This "main" branch contains the original QUARK 1.0 code while we finish the work on QUARK 2.0 in the "dev" branch.
-So please checkout the "dev" branch if you want to use QUARK 2.0.
+> __Disclaimer:__ This branch contains the original QUARK 1.0 code.
+So please checkout the "main" branch if you want to use QUARK 2.0.